ankit-ksh/tds_mini_project_I/README.md

 ## Methods used

-- Used Github API by the using the GitHub CLI.
+- Used Github API with personal accesss token to scrape the data using the requests library of Python.
 - Disclaimer: The data was collected on 31st of October, 2024.
-So if any changes happened to these information, that might not be contained here.
+So if any changes happened to these information after this time, that might not be contained here.